 Reach out to the professionals at John M. Glover to learn more about franchise insurance and its benefits.
 Since 1916, we’ve been dedicated to providing clients throughout Connecticut, New Jersey, New York, Hawaii, and Massachusetts with high-quality insurance solutions.
 As an independent agency, we work closely with many well-established insurance firms.

 If you own any type of franchise, we highly recommend that you purchase insurance.
 Our policies include coverages such as general liability, business interruption, equipment breakdown, commercial auto liability, property damage, workers’ comp, and excess liability.
 At JMG, we understand the many risks tied to starting a franchise and are here to help you face them.

-Call JMG Insurance Agency today or visit us online to request a consultation or for more information about our policies.
+Call JMG Insurance Corp today or visit us online to request a consultation or for more information about our policies.